kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 4. Take a look at the board components and try to identify any over heating on the motor drivers.
 5. Use safe temperature materials, there are some exotic mixes that require higher temperatures.
 6. Check that all the cooling fans are working correctly.
-7. Check if you have the right setttings for the material.
+7. Check if you have the right settings for the material.
 8. Try to split large models into ~8 to 10 hours parts.
 9. Avoid prints that are very long.
 10. Install [Octoprint](https://octoprint.org/) or [astroprint](https://www.astroprint.com/) to monitor online your prints.